 This candidate is in preclinical stages of development currently for the treatment of Triple Negative Breast Cancer.
 We also expect to develop it subsequently for a variety of other EGFR+ malignancies such as Colorectal, Head and Neck, Glioblastoma, Ovarian, Astrocytoma.
-Highly proliferative triple-negative breast cancers (TNBCs) have enhanced angiogenesis that supports rapid growth and early metastases and have been found to have high levels of VEGF.
-This candidate either alone or in combination with chemotherapeutic agent or anti-VEGF drugs is expected to be highly effective in treatment of such cancers.
-Anti-EGFR-TAP in efficacious in both in vitro and in vivo, and more importantly it is highly differentiated from bevacizumab in inhibiting certain important vasculogenesis functionalities.
+Highly proliferative triple-negative breast cancers (TNBCs) have enhanced angiogenesis and vasculogenic mimicry that support rapid tumor growth and early metastases and have been found to have high levels of VEGF.
+Our antibody fusion candidate either alone or in combination with chemotherapeutic agent or anti-VEGF drugs is expected to be highly effective in treatment of such cancers.
+Anti-EGFR-TAP is efficacious in both in vitro and in in vivo TNBC xenografts in tumor inhibition, in decreasing metastasis and increasing survival of treated animals.

-Anti-HER2-TAP was studied in preclinical animal models as a therapeutic candidate for HER2 positive breast cancer treatment.
-The fusion has shown excellent inhibition of tumor growth, and significantly improved survival of the tumor-containing animals.
+Anti-HER2-TAP is currently being studied in preclinical animal models as a therapeutic candidate for both HER2 positive breast cancer and ovarian cancer treatment.
+In breast cancer xenografts, the fusion has shown excellent inhibition of tumor growth, and significantly improved survival of the tumor-containing animals.
+Excellent tumor growth inhibition in ovarian cancer animal models by Anti-HER2-TAP has also been observed.
 Because of A-TAP’s long half-life and increased bioavailability in vivo, we expect positive outcome of the Anti-Her2-TAP fusion in clinical environment.
 Given the current results, and its differentiation from bevacizumab as an anti-angiogenic and VM-blocker, Anti-Her2-TAP is expected to be developed as a “biobetter” biological drug for breast cancer.
-It is also being developed for ovarian cancer.

 Disease is war with the laws of our being, and all war, as a great general has said, is hell.